Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

   - However the name="invitationCode" param is vulnerable to an SQL injection.

-    - You can bypass the requirment with requests: ' or ''='
+    - You can bypass the invitationCode requirment with the payload: ' or ''='

     - The browser will not let you fillout the form, but using req.py or a proxy like Burp Suite, we can circumvent this restriction and send data to the server.